friedrith/abstract-syntax-tree/README.md

 ## Projects

 - [typescript-compiler-api](./typescript-compiler-api): A simple project to show how to use TypeScript Compiler API to analyze code.
+A more complete version is available in [design-system-hub](https://github.com/interaction-dynamics/design-system-hub/tree/master/packages/node-react-parser)

 ## History